-Above all I must extend my thanks to all the contributors to the Festival who have enthusiastically signed up to participate and help abcd create what promises to be a really stimulating, helpful and inspiring weekend.
+Above all, I extend my thanks to all the wonderful contributors to the Festival who have enthusiastically agreed to participate and help abcd create what promises to be another stimulating, helpful, supportive and inspiring weekend.